HistoryThis section has been translated automatically.

-Incoming links (52)Acne fulminans; Agammaglobulinemia congenital type bruton; Angioendotheliomatosis reactive (benign); Behcet's disease; Bowel bypass syndrome; Carbamazepine; Cat scratch disease; Coccidioidomycosis; Cold panniculitis; Dermatitis-arthritis syndromes; ...
+Incoming links (54)Acne fulminans; Agammaglobulinemia C-chromosomal type bruton; Behçet's disease; Bowel-associated dermatosis-arthritis syndrome; Carbamazepine; Cat scratch disease; Coccidioidomycosis; Cold panniculitis; Dermatitis-arthritis syndromes; Dermatitis contusiformis; ...
 Show all

-Outgoing links (31)Acetylsalicylic acid; Behcet's disease; Cat scratch disease; Clobetasol-17-propionate; Coccidioidomycosis; Cold panniculitis; Compression therapy; Cutaneous tuberculosis (overview); Drug reaction fixe; Enteritis regionalis, skin alterations; ...
+Outgoing links (32)Acetylsalicylic acid; Behçet's disease; Cat scratch disease; Clobetasol-17-propionate; Coccidioidomycosis; Cold panniculitis; Compression therapy; Crohn disease, skin alterations; Cutaneous tuberculosis (overview); Drug reaction fixe; ...
 Show all

 Please ask your physician for a reliable diagnosis.
 This website is only meant as a reference.